gustavmaskowitz/talentdb-gospel-demo/README.md

 * npm run build
 * Now copy the build directory to /var/www/app
 * See the nginx config files to implement the reverse_proxy setup to host the app and send traffic to the back end
-* '''ln -s /etc/nginx/sites-available/talentdb /etc/nginx/sites-enabled/talentdb'''
+* Make the site live doing "ln -s /etc/nginx/sites-available/talentdb /etc/nginx/sites-enabled/talentdb"

 # Next steps include
 * In GKE, find and edit the 'gospel-ca' deployment on ~line 55.